rij1234/DiscordBridgeMod/README.md

 ## This mod bridges a discord chat and a minecraft server
 mod is server only

-**DISCLAIMER**: This requires a working knowledge of how to make a discord bot account
+**DISCLAIMER**: This requires a working knowledge of how to make a discord bot account as well as a discord webhook

 # Setup in discord
 get your bot token<br />